 - Low employee morale

 At some point or another, you may find yourself dealing with employees who are butting heads.
-An unusual amount of conflict at work could be due to one of the six culprits below.
+An unusual amount of conflict at work could be due to one of the five culprits below.

 1. Lack of transparency